borntofrappe/fullstack-d3/README.md

 - whitespace is increased in the form of considerable padding

-- the font is updated with the `font-feature-setting` property so that individual numbers have the same width.
-This is a feature available on the chosen `Inter` family and allows numbers to behave like monospace fonts
+- the font is updated with the `font-feature-setting` property so that numbers have the same character width.
+This is a feature available some typefaces which makes it easier to compare numbers in different rows

 - the column dedicated to the summary is reduced in importance through the `font-size` property